 Other than seeing the wild horses, Dungeness Ruins is probably the most popular thing to see on a day trip to Cumberland Island.
 The former winter home of Lucy Carnegie and her husband, Thomas, is a sight to behold even though most of it lies in ruins due to a fire that swept through in the 1950s.

 You might ask how the fire occurred.
 It was suspected arson, but that claim is not proven.
-If you want to visualize how the house looked before the fire, you can go to the Ice House Museum near the Dungeness dock.
+If you want to visualize how the house looked before the fire, go to the Ice House Museum near the Dungeness dock.
 What used to be the place where Lucy Carnegie stored her ice from the North, this small museum shows a picture of Dungeness’s appearance in its former glory and other historical artifacts that tell the island’s history.

 Next to Dungeness Ruins is the Tabby House, built by General Nathanael Greene’s wife, Catharine, in the early 1800s.
 It is the oldest building on the island.
 Remember that Cumberland Island Curse?
 Nathanael also died unexpectedly from tetanus at an early age, leaving his wife a widow.